hackern0v1c3/MacMon/README.md

   <li>Login using the username "admin" and password "admin".</li>
   <li>If you forget your admin password you can use the emergency reset tool to change the password back to "admin" but running "sudo /var/www/MacMon/bin/reset_admin_password.js"</li>
   <li>By default every 300 seconds (5 minutes) the network will be scanned for devices.
 If new devices are detected you should receive an email.</li>
-  <li>Currently the application does not do a scan when it first starts so nothing will appear for 5 minutes.
-I'll change that soon.</li>
   <li>After a scan is complete you will have a list of devices on the "New Detected Devices" tab.</li>
   <li>Ideally you would track down each device on the New Devices list and identify them.
 You should then add a name and notes to the device and click save.
 Once a device is identified and labeled click the "Approve" button to move the device to the "Approved Devices" tab.
 That list will act as your approved network device inventory.</li>
   <li>Devices can be deleted from either list by clicking the "Delete" button.
 However during the next scan if the deviec is detected again you will be notified and the device will appear again on the New Devices tab.
 This is intentional.
 Devices should only be deleted if you think they are gone for good.
 Otherwise they should be approved.
 If you don't approve of a device on your network you should remove it from your network!</li>